dvdg6566/codebreaker-contest-manager/readme.md

 To support problems with hundreds of testcases, we use Express Step Functions to orchestrate our Lambda workflow.
 This supports the **concurrent invocations** of hundreds of independent Lambda graders that will grade each of the testcases.
 This allows for extremely quick grading times for an optimal user interface.
 As per latest benchmark, the problem `housevisit` with 562 testcases is graded in about 11-12 seconds.

-Codebreaker contest is built on CI/CD tools and Infrastructure As Code (IaaC).
+Codebreaker Contest is built on CI/CD tools and Infrastructure As Code (IaaC).
 This allows for **automated deployment** of the entire ecosystem -- Databases, Storage, Compute and Grading instances -- all from the click of (a few) buttons.
 The entire architecture will be **completely within your own AWS account**, giving users complete ownership of the technical stack.
 This facilitates better security and permission allocation of testdata and problems, as well as simplified billing.

 ## Architecture